Flowing With The Current

 An abundance of wildlife—including frequently sighted bald eagles, Great Blue Heron, and ospreys—and gorgeous views round out the adventure.

 River kayaking is the ultimate behind-the-scenes tour of the great outdoors, providing paddlers the chance to explore some of the most scenic yet seldom-seen parts of the region.
-Southern Tier Kayak Tours and Finger Lakes Adventure Center offer experienced licensed outdoor guides for river excursions if you’re interested in a little local expertise.
+Finger Lakes Adventure Center offers experienced licensed outdoor guides for river excursions if you’re interested in a little local expertise.

 Of course, there are several other ways to enjoy this wonderful natural setting.